 Start weaving your ghost tales now so you’re all set for a spooky Baton Rouge Halloween weekend break.
-Baton Rouge is the perfect budget getaway with your family, compared with New Orleans.
+Baton Rouge is the perfect budget getaway with your family, when compared to New Orleans.
 Kids and teens who want a scary haunted house, a real haunted house, a haunted house tour and some gret Cajun’ cooking will find it in Baton Rouge.

 Located less than an hour’s drive from New Orleans, it offers more than just haunted house stories.
 (New Orleans has its fair share of scares, too.)
 Baton Rouge Halloween season means hayrides and pumpkin picking for little ones, plus museums, leaf peeking, corn mazes and more.